A collection of tips and helpful reminders to help you with the application process for Sun Life GIFs

 - When completing an application for corporate, not-for-profit, or non-corporate entity contracts the following documents must be submitted along with the application:

-- A completed Identity verification and third party determination for entity owners form (4831)
+- Identity verification and third party determination for entity owners form (4831)

 - International tax classification for an entity form (4545)

 - Articles of incorporation or articles of association (corporations and not-for-profit only)

 - Board resolution or corporate bylaw evidencing authority of signing officers (corporations and not-for-profit only)